OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-01.md

 # Colossians Chapter 1

 ## Colossians 1:1
-Paul, an apostle of Christ Jesus by the will of God, and Timothy our brother,
+Paul, a messenger of Christ Jesus through God's will, along with Timothy our brother,

 ## Colossians 1:2
 To the holy and faithful brothers and sisters in Christ at Colossae: Grace and peace to you from God our Father.